Rush Limboy here having more fun than a human being should be allowed to have, dubbed a national treasure.

 I just don't think that's going to persuade them.

-Something this behemoth and big, there's no way to control this.
+There's no way to control this.

-This actually needs to be, if we're going to genuinely fix it, you pick one area at a time and you start and they do that.
+This actually needs to be, if we're going to genuinely fix it, you pick one area at a time and you start and do that.

-And it has to be the uh it has to be the border.
+And it has to be the border.

 All right.